alternet/alternet.ml/security/src/site/markdown/security.md

 # Alternet Security for Web applications

-Alternet Security for Web applications allow handling safe passwords inside Web applications : during the Web processing chain, a password NEVER appear as a String (unsafe) inside the server.
+**Alternet Security for Web applications** allow handling safe passwords inside Web applications : during the Web processing chain, a password NEVER appear as a String (unsafe) inside the server.

 It consist on two parts :

 * Using safe password in servlet-based applications or RESTful (JAX-RS) applications (included in the first Maven module)
 * Enhancing an existing Web container ([Jetty](#jetty), [Tomcat](#tomcat)) to make that feature available in Web applications (specifics Maven modules are supplied).

-The default password manager used in Web application is the strong password manager that encrypt passwords.
+The default password manager used in Web applications is the strong password manager that encrypt passwords.

 According to the Web container ([Jetty](#jetty), [Tomcat](#tomcat)) in use, additional configurations are expected (see below).